PGmacs

 Emacs version: PGmacs requires Emacs version 29.
 It has also been tested on the pre-release v30.
 It has mostly been tested on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.

-PostgreSQL version: PGmacs has been tested with PostgreSQL versions 16.3 and 17beta1, but should work with any PostgreSQL version supported by the pg-el library that it uses to communicate with PostgreSQL.
+PostgreSQL version: PGmacs is mostly tested with PostgreSQL versions 17.0 and 16.4, but should work with any PostgreSQL version supported by the pg-el library that it uses to communicate with PostgreSQL.
 For example, it works fine with PostgreSQL version 14 which was released in 2021.

 PGmacs also works with some databases that implement the PostgreSQL frontend-backend protocol, but not with all of them.
 PGmacs queries various internal PostgreSQL tables for metainformation on the list of tables available, and these tables are not always present in PostgreSQL-compatible databases.
 PGmacs also uses some PostgreSQL-specific functions to display information such as the on-disk size of tables, and these functions are not always implemented.
 What we have tested so far:

-• ParadeDB v0.7.3 sees to work fine in limited testing (it’s more a PostgreSQL extension than a fully separate product).
+• ParadeDB v0.9.1 seems to work fine in limited testing (it’s really a PostgreSQL extension rather than a fully separate product).

-• CrateDB v5.7 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
+• CrateDB v5.8.3 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.

-• ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the pg_type metadata.
+• ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the pg_type metadata and no support for basic PostgreSQL-flavoured SQL commands such as SET.

 License